 The determination of cost basis for MLP's is tricky because it is NOT the original purchase price, despite what appears on your brokerage account statements.
-You have to adjust your cost basis for all the income which was passed through on all the K-1 forms since you bought it, and reduce it for the cash distributions you received from the MLP.
+You have to adjust your cost basis for all the income items that were passed through on all the K-1 forms since you bought it, and reduce it for all the cash distributions you received from the MLP.
 The K-1 package often includes a schedule which makes this basis calculation for you.

 Passive losses on MLP's are subject to the passive activity loss limitation rules (you definitely need to see your accountant on this one.)
 In addition, the passive loss from a MLP cannot be used to shelter passive income from a second MLP; the passive losses are "suspended" until they can be applied to future passive income from the same MLP.